corbienassisdev/Le-Manoir-de-Placy/README.md

 The website is accesible at [lemanoirdeplacy.fr](https://lemanoirdeplacy.fr/).

-This is the public repository related to the private project (code in private for security).
+This is the public repository related to the project.

 # Particular points